Bank of America Q4 2025 results: revenue and profit beat expectations, but the market is concerned about the 2026 forecast

 Expert forecasts for Bank of America Corp stock in 2025

-• Barchart: 17 out of 27 analysts rated Bank of America shares as Strong Buy, 6 as Moderate Buy, and 4 as Hold.
-The upper-end forecast reaches 66 USD, while the lower-end forecast stands at 47 USD.
+• Barchart: 16 of 27 analysts rated Bank of America shares as Strong Buy, 6 as Moderate Buy, and 5 as Hold.
+The upper price target is 71 USD, and the lower bound is 47 USD.

-• Stock Analysis: 5 out of 17 experts rated Bank of America shares as Strong Buy, 9 as Buy, and 3 as Hold.
-The upper-end forecast reaches 66 USD, while the lower bound stands at 42 USD.
+• Stock Analysis: 6 of 19 experts rated the shares as Strong Buy, 9 as Buy, and 4 as Hold.
+The upper price target is 71 USD, and the lower bound is 43 USD.

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-On the weekly chart, Bank of America Corporation shares are trading within an upward channel and have reached its upper boundary, which acts as resistance.
-Additionally, a divergence has formed on the MACD indicator, signalling a possible price decline.
-Based on the current performance of BAC shares, the likely price movements for 2025 are as follows:
+On the weekly chart, Bank of America shares are trading in an upward channel and have reached the upper boundary, which acts as resistance.
+The attempt to break through and hold above this level was unsuccessful, and even the quarterly report, which exceeded expectations, did not catalyse growth.
+This suggests the need for a correction before the upward trend can continue.
+Based on the current performance of BAC shares, the potential price scenarios for BAC in 2026 are as follows:

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future